 - Neck pain

 The doctor uses an otoscope to see inside the external canal to the tympanic membrane.
-He looks to see if the tympanic membrane is rupture, red, bleeding or intact.
+He looks to see if the tympanic membrane is ruptured, red, bleeding, or intact.
 The tiny bones or ossicles cannot usually be seen unless the tympanic membrane is severely ruptured.

-There are some tests that can be used to see how injured the ear is.
-The first is the tympanogram, which checks to see what the functioning of the ear drum is and can tell if there is a rupture of the tympanic membrane.
+There are some tests which can be used to see how injured the ear is.
+The first is the tympanogram, which checks to see what the functioning of the eardrum is and can tell if there is a rupture of the tympanic membrane.

 Audiometry can also be done to see the degree to which the patient has lost some hearing.
 Injuries of the middle or inner ear can affect the way a person hears.
-The audiogram can tell which tones are more affected by the injury and which are still intact.
+The audiogram can tell which tone is more affected by the injury and which are still intact.